Monday, January 6, 2025

 R2R ELECTRIC GERMANIUM PREAMP LAYOUT

-Board: I’ve not listed the size of the board or any other info on the point to point layout - I’m sure you can work that out yourself.
+Board: I’ve not listed the size of the board or any other info on the point-to-point layout - I’m sure you can work that out yourself.

 No comments: